Lora-ResearchProject/Aquesafe_webApplication/README.md

 # Aquesafe_webApplication

 The Aquesafe Web Application is an integrated platform designed to address the unique challenges faced by small fishing vessels, particularly those operating in remote and resource-constrained maritime environments.
 By leveraging advanced technologies such as LoRa, the platform provides real-time tracking, long-range communication, and actionable data insights to enhance maritime safety, operational efficiency, and regulatory compliance.
-With a focus on affordability, low-power consumption, and user-friendly tools, Aquesafe empowers small-scale fishers to access critical information for safe and efficient operations, bridging the technological gap and promoting sustainable fishing practices.
+With a focus on affordability, low-power consumption, and user-friendly tools, Aquesafe empowers small-scale fishers to access critical information for safe and efficient operations, bridging the technological gap and promoting sustainable fishing practices..

 ---